al0vya/gpu-mwdg2/README.md

 ## Running the model

-Depending on whether the `x64-Debug` or `x64-Release` option was selected, the built executable will be located in `gpu-mwdg2\out\build\x64-Debug` or `gpu-mwdg2\out\build\x64-Release` respectively.
+If the `x64-Debug` option was selected, the built executable will be located in `gpu-mwdg2\out\build\x64-Debug` (`gpu-mwdg2\out\build\x64-Release` if `x64-Release` was selected).
 Go to the appropriate folder and make another folder.
-This folder will contain all the files necessary to run the model.
+This folder will hold all the files necessary to run the model.
 Inside this folder make another folder named `results`, which will contain all of the simulation results.

-To run a simulation using the executable, a `.par` must be created.
+To run a simulation using the executable, a `.par` file must be created.
 This file is a text file that contains all the parameters needed to run a simulation.
 The parameters and what function they serve are shown in the table below, and an example `.par` file is included after the table.

+### Simulation parameters

+Many of the following parameters are identical to [the ones](https://www.seamlesswave.com/Merewether1-1.html) used to run simulations using [LISFLOOD 8.0](https://www.seamlesswave.com/LISFLOOD8.0.html).

 | Parameter   | Description |
 | ------------|-------------|